United States men's national flag football team: 2008

 Although the IFAF Flag Football Championship was established in 2002, Team USA made its debut in the 2008 tournament.
 The United States finished in fourth place after losing the bronze medal game to France with a score of 45–0.

 2010

 In the 2010 tournament, which took place in Canada, Team USA defeated Germany 33–0 in the quarterfinals, Canada 48–25 in the semifinals, and Denmark 35–19 in the finals, earning their first gold in the tournament.

 2012

-At the 2012 championship, Team USA reached the final but was narrowly defeated by Austria with a final score of 47–40, earning the silver medal.
+At the 2012 tournament, Team USA reached the final but was narrowly defeated by Austria with a final score of 47–40, earning the silver medal.

 2014

 Team USA reclaimed the gold medal at the 2014 tournament by defeating Mexico 40–14 in the championship game.

 2016

 The 2016 tournament saw another victory for Team USA, as they narrowly defeated Denmark 33–32 in the gold medal game.
 This marked their second consecutive and third overall championship win, repeating their success against Denmark from the 2010 final.